The internet is my portal to sharing our learning from our DIY glamping upgrades. Hop aboard!

 This is how I roll.
 I'm not the most confident driver.
 Part of my love for the Shasta Compact is that 1) it was within the towing capacity of my small RV (the Toyota Rav4), and 2) its compactness makes towing a bit less intimidating.

 Before this travel trailer, I had never towed anything.
-At under 1,500 pounds and with a smallish profile, the Compact does not overburden our ride.
-One thing to know however, is that these trailers where built in a time when speed limits didn't exceed 55 mph.
-Today's highways where people regularly push 80 mph are a whole different ball game.
+At under 1,500 pounds and with a smallish profile, the compact does not overburden our ride.
+One thing to know, however, is that these trailers were built at a time when speed limits didn't exceed 55 mph.
+Today's highways, where people regularly push 80 mph, are a whole different ball game.
 I quickly realized that our travel plans were going to be a bit more limited to closer radius and secondary routes.

-As one of the most popular camper brands for offering great value, features and convenience for the price range.
+It is one of the most popular camper brands for offering great value, features, and convenience for the price range.
 I wish the modern camper companies had as much style and value as these old ones.
-There's a lot to learn from the fact they are still so many around and well loved after all these years!
+There's a lot to learn from the fact they are still so many around and well-loved after all these years!
 There really is a Shasta model just for you... happy hunting!